PostHog/posthog.com/contents/blog/100-times-more-events.md

 hideAnchor: true
 ---

-Today, we're announcing that we're giving away 1 million ingested events/month usage on [Cloud](https://app.posthog.com/signup), for free.
+Today, we're announcing that we're giving away 1 million ingested events/month on [Cloud](https://app.posthog.com/signup), for free.
 That's up from 10k/month that we were offering before.

 ## More free stuff?!
 You're already pretty generous!